Cryogenic Focus Measurement System for a Wide-Field Infrared Space Telescope: Cold Focus Method and Test Setup

 Our collimator utilizes a Space Optics Research Labs, 0.3 m off-axis parabolic mirror with $f_{\textrm{col}} = 2.54 \textrm{ m}$.
 Before the paraboloid, a small fold mirror moves focus away from the collimated beam to provide space for the pinhole array and light source.
 The light source is a Thorlabs SLS202L stabilized tungsten lamp with a roughly 2000 K blackbody spectrum over the $\lambda = 0.45 - 5.5 \; \mu$m band.
 The source mounts directly behind the pinhole array.
 For focus measurements with SPHEREx, we use a pinhole array containing 5 holes that mounts on a 3-axis stage with an absolute linear encoder (Heidenhain AT 1218) which reads pinhole position.
 The pinhole array samples the telescope PSF over a range of pixelizations, given SPHEREx's large $6.2'' \times 6.2''$ detector pixels.
 We use array hole diameters between $15 \textrm{ and } 100 \textrm{ } \mu\textrm{m}$ to set the light level.

-A 2-mirror relay couples the fixed collimator beam into the telescope entrance pupil.
+A two-mirror relay couples the fixed collimator beam into the telescope entrance pupil.
 Uniform illumination of the entrance pupil is desired, which requires alignment of the collimator central axis with the telescope central ray for the desired field location.
 To achieve this for arbitrary field locations on the $11.3^{\circ} \times 3.5^{\circ}$ field of view, we developed a 3D solid model to trace rays from the collimator through the flats and to predict the telescope central ray projection.
 We obtain initial axis tilts and offsets in the model using the alignment setup of Figure \ref{fig:RelayAlignment}.

 In order to measure the position of collimator focus, we use the autocollimating microscope setup shown in Figure \ref{fig:ColFocusSetup}.
 We take the minimum of a quadratic fit to spot area vs. microscope position as the collimator focus position.
 In this case, we calculate the area by simply counting the number of pixels above 10 or $25\%$ of the peak.
-The calculation runs fast, and it has good resolution because the spot area is always much larger than a microscope camera pixel.
+The calculation runs fast, and it has good resolution because the spot area is always much larger than a

+microscope camera pixel.
 Seeing, mechanical stability, and the choice of threshold for the spot area calculation affect the best-fit focus at the $5\textrm{ }\mu\textrm{m}$ level at telescope focus.
 From the size of the returned beam at best focus, the collimator provides a $5''$ PSF at a wavelength of $550 \textrm{ nm}$.

 After placing the microscope at collimator focus, we insert the pinhole array and adjust its position to minimize the area of the pinhole image in the microscope camera.
 This puts the pinhole array at collimator focus.
 We automate all of the microscope and pinhole operations using the SPHERExLabTools data acquisition and instrument control system \cite{SPHERExLabTools}.
-This makes it easy to check collimator performance at regular intervals during a series of telescope focus measurements.
+This makes it easy to check